Whatsapp Icon

 • What treatment options are available to me, and what do you recommend?
 Knowing all potential treatments helps you understand your journey ahead.

 • What are the potential side effects of each treatment?
-Being aware of possible side effects can help you prepare and manage them.
+Being aware of possible side effects can help you prepare for and manage them.

 • How will the treatment affect my daily life?
 This information can help you plan for changes in your lifestyle or work.